What is your name?

 What was your earliest inspiration to get involved in space?

-Frankly as a child I drew rockets, but then a lot of people draw rockets.
-I really did not imagine as I child that I would ever be working in the space field – I never would have imagined it.
-I think to have found that when I was in my twenties that the career I was following did in fact give me the opportunity to start working in ESA.
-It was surprising, it wasn’t something I had planned but it was certainly an amazing surprise to enter the field – an enjoyable surprise – and I’m thrilled and very happy I did it.
+I really did not imagine as I child that I would ever be working in the space field although I did have a keen interest in astronomy though and studied the stars & constellations.
+To find in my twenties that the career I was following did in fact give me the opportunity to start working in ESA was surprising.
+It wasn’t something I had planned but it was certainly an amazing experience to enter the field and I’m thrilled and very happy I did it.
+I did a space systems engineering course as a YGT and this proved to be a perfect introduction to knowing where my experience could slot in.
 For those who are studying now, don’t let it be a surprise.
-Plan for the future so it isn’t a surprise and you do end up going that way.
+Plan for the future and focus your career in the right direction.